Hans Christian Andersen - Final Resting Place

 H C Andersen's funeral was held at the Cathedral of Our Lady in Copenhagen 1875.

-Many people and celebrities participated, including King Christian 9. and prince Frederik 8., at Hans Christian Andersen's funeral, which was formed as a national day of mourning.
+Hans Christian Andersen's funeral was held at the Cathedral of Our Lady in Copenhagen on August 11 -1875.
+Many people and celebrities participated - including King Christian 9. and prince Frederik 8. - which also was formed as a national day of mourning.

 The Cathedral of Copenhagen was consecrated in 1829.
 The foundation stone was laid by King Frederik VI in 1817, and on Whitsun Day 1829, the church was ready for its solemn consecration.
+The site has housed a church since 1209.See:

 Brief Biography about Hans Christian Andersen

-Although Andersen's work has its roots in Romanticism he is a modern spirit thanks to his social experience, his psychological insight, his belief in progress and industrial development.
+Although Andersen's work has its roots in Romanticism - he is a modern spirit - thanks to his social experience - his psychological insight - his belief in progress - and influence of the industrial development.
+The special quality in his fairy tales is also precisely the combination of poetry - fantasy tale and everyday reality.

-Thanks to his fairy tales and stories, Hans Christian Andersen, is probably the most widely read author in the world today, but even in his own time he was read and known from Russia in the east to America in the west.
+Thanks to his fairy tales and stories - Hans Christian Andersen, is probably the most widely read author in the world today - but even in his own time he was read and known from Russia in the east to America in the west.

-Modern editions of his correspondence and diaries have produced an unusually comprehensive insight into his life and his complex personality
+Modern editions of his correspondence and diaries have produced an unusually comprehensive insight into his life and his complex personality.

-To be continued!
+To be continued and updated!